MarkYapp/Java-Mastercourse/notes.md

 ### Methods

 - Methods help remove code duplication and make code easier to maintain
-- I've seen a method already, in the case of <code>main</code>
+- <code>main</code> is an example of a method
 - Void - the use of this keyword in a method means that the method won't be returning anything.
-If the method is intended to return something, void gets changed to the data type to be returned. (a method that returns data type void is also known as a procedure)
+If the method is intended to return something, void gets changed to the data type to be returned.
+- A method that returns nothing is also known as a procedure, a method that returns something is also referred to as a function.
 - Note that the method _requires_ a return value if it is specified.
 This means the following code is invalid, since the code block only executes when the if statement is true.
+- Functions with parameters must have the parameter data type defined

 ```
 public static int calculateScore(boolean gameOver, int score, int levelCompleted, int bonus) {